Twice in one year, Carvins Cove spillway roars with record rain

 Two feet of water over the spillway is notable for another reason: it triggers a Stage II emergency action level for the Western Virginia Water Authority.

-"That means we need to notify the emergency management personel in the valley, and the national weather service," said Water authority spokesperson Sarah Baumgardner.
+"That means we need to notify the emergency management personnel in the valley, and the national weather service," said water authority spokesperson Sarah Baumgardner.

 But despite the name, Baumgardner says it's no reason to worry about the 80-foot-high dam.